. . .

-While working on imperfect squares, we expected to find the perfect ones automaticly.
-Via the perfect rectangles (which algorithm is more accurate for this purpose) we finally did.
+While working on imperfect squares we expected to find the perfect ones automatically.
+Via the perfect rectangles we found them earlier, that algorithm is more efficient for this purpose.
 Hard to believe that there will exist probably infinite solutions!
 The 110-square is the smallest known, but not proven yet to be the smallest possible.
-We are quite certain that the smallest possible is at least 104x104, 104 until 109 has not yet been searched completely by us.
-Unfortunately our algorithm is still much too slow for the larger puzzles (above 130).
+We are quite certain that the smallest possible is at least 110x110, Unfortunately our algorithm is still much too slow for the larger puzzles.

 110x110 puzzle, 22 squares.